Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-DistributionGroupCreate/README.md

 ## Remarks

-- **Validation data source**:
-  - The form includes a validation field that checks group availability using Exchange Online cmdlets.
-  - It verifies `Name`, `DisplayName`, `PrimarySmtpAddress`, and `Alias` using `Get-DistributionGroup`.
-- **Owners and members**:
-  - Owner and member pickers are populated from Exchange Online via `Get-User` and return `UserPrincipalName` values.
 - **Group creation**:
   - Groups are created with `New-DistributionGroup`; the template supports both Distribution Groups and Mail-enabled Security Groups.
 - **Module and authentication**:
   - Uses the `ExchangeOnlineManagement` module and certificate-based app-only `Connect-ExchangeOnline` with `Organization`, `AppId`, and `Certificate`.
-- **Performance notes**:
-  - Retrieval/validation typically completes in ~10 seconds; actual times may vary.
-- **Duplicate import**:
-  - When importing a duplicate form, resource names can be suffixed automatically, as configured in the script.

 ## Development resources